Under Construction | Glass Plate Negatives of A.V. Rabenau

 April 30 - September 12, 2021

 Custom House Museum | Bumpus Gallery

-One of the newest and most valuable collections belonging to the Key West Art & Historical Society is a series of over 50 early 20th-century glass plate negatives taken by photographer A.V.
-Rabenau.
-Little is known of Rabenau, but his striking work suggests he was an experienced professional.
+The negatives were acquired by the Key West Art & Historical Society in late 2020 from a private collector.
+The collection consists of over sixty early 20th century glass plate negatives taken by Rabenau during a visit to the Florida Keys.
+Little is known of the photographer, but his striking work suggests he was an experienced professional.
 He visited the Florida Keys during a pivotal time in its history – the construction of the Overseas Railway.
-The ‘dry plate’ negatives are not dated, but it is probable that he visited the island chain sometime between 1908 and 1910.
+The ‘dry plate’ negatives are not dated, but it is probable that he paid a visit to the island chain sometime between 1909 and 1911.

 “Rabenau was not alone in using glass plate negatives to capture images of railroad construction workers.
 From about 1870 to 1920, many photographers used fragile glass plates to portray daily life,” says Convertito.
 “Plates were sold in boxes, factory-coated with a gelatin emulsion of silver bromide, available through mail order or at stores in large villages such as Key West.
 The photographer loaded one negative at a time into their camera, made the exposure, and stored the negative until he or she developed it in a home darkroom.”

 Significant portions of Rabenau’s images are staged portraits of the men, women and children living and working on Pigeon Key.
 Others are portraits of Key West’s residents taken at the time when the photographer established a temporary studio on the island.

 “The negatives speak to a special time and place in Florida Keys history,” adds Convertito.
 “Rabenau never published his photographs, meaning the museum’s recently acquired collection brings never-before-seen images to light.
 You will not find his striking portraits anywhere else.
 They are a treasure.”